mitre/fhir-exercises/Exercise 4/README.md

 ### Running

-A live-reloading dosc server can be started with
+A live-reloading dosc server can be started with:
 ```shell
 mkdocs serve
 ```

-The static documentation site can be built with
+The static documentation site can be built with:
 ```shell
 mkdocs build
 ```